Weasel by Cynthia DeFelice is a historical fiction novel.

 After the Removal Act of 1830, the U.S. government hires a man, known as Weasel, to remove the Shawnees from the Ohio Territory.
 Once all the Native Americans have fled, Weasel stays in Ohio.
 He then turns on the white settlers.

 One of Weasel’s victims is eleven-year-old Nathan’s pa.
-Nathan struggles between taking the law in his own hands and letting Weasel go.
+Nathan struggles between taking the law into his own hands and letting Weasel go,

 Weasel has a great opening line: